List of BC Ferries ships: Former vessels

-Planned retirement
+Vessels scheduled to retire

 BC Ferries has plans to retire the Queen of New Westminster as well as the five C-class vessels, starting in 2029.
-These will be replaced by up to seven of the "New Major Vessel" ships.
+These will be replaced by up to seven Summit class ships.

+On May 26, 2025, BC Ferries announced that Quinsam will be retired upon the introduction of Island-class two-vessel service on the Crofton-Vesuvius route, in 2027.

 Future vessels

 In 2019, BC started a $200 million program to acquire four hybrid/electric ferries (800 kWh each) to service three routes.
 As for the remaining seven vessels within the 12-year capital plan, they will all be large ships, which will replace six aging ships and provide one additional vessel to support growth and improve resiliency.
 Marshall says the first of these new large ships will enter service in 2029.